thomasbergernz/versitygw/POSIX-backend.md

 Object names are translated into directory components by splitting on "/" separator.
 If a directory within the object name already exists as a file instead of a directory, then the PUT will fail with ObjectParentIsFile.

 An object with a trailing "/" is interpreted as a directory.
-So put object with trailing "/" will create a directory in the filesystem.
+So put-object with trailing "/" will create a directory in the filesystem.
 This means that the content length must be 0 for all directory type objects since there is no data payload for directories in the filesystem.
-It is also and error to create a multipart upload with a trailing "/" in the key.
-The create multipart upload with trailing "/" or put object with a trailing "/" and non-0 content length the error DirectoryObjectContainsData will be returned.
+It is also an error to create a multipart upload with a trailing "/" in the key.
+The create multipart upload with trailing "/" or put-object with a trailing "/" and non-0 content length will have the error DirectoryObjectContainsData returned.

 # Advanced details
 ## Temporary files